-Focus Areas A and B: Applicants may use up to the first 12 months of the performance period and up to \$100,000 of the first budget period for planning without enrolling scholars.
-Applicants must clearly provide sufficient justification for requesting program planning time and include the goals, objectives, and intended outcomes of program planning in Year 1, a description of the proposed strategies and activities to be supported, and a timeline for the work; such as-
+Focus Areas A and B:

+Applicants may use up to the first 12 months of the performance period and up to \$100,000 of the first budget period for planning without enrolling scholars.
+Applicants must clearly provide sufficient justification for requesting program planning time and include the goals, objectives, and intended outcomes of program planning in year one, a description of the proposed strategies and activities to be supported, and a timeline for the work; such as-

-- (1) Outlining or updating coursework, group assignments, or coordinated field experience needed to support interdisciplinary preparation for special education, early intervention, or related services personnel serving children with disabilities who have high-intensity needs: - (2) Building capacity (e.g., hiring of a field supervisor, providing professional development for field supervisors, and training for faculty); - (3) Purchasing needed resources (e.g., additional teaching supplies or specialized equipment to enhance instruction); or - (4) Negotiating agreements with programs or schools to serve as sites for coordinated field experience needed to support delivery of the proposed interdisciplinary project.
+(1) Outlining or updating coursework, group assignments, or coordinated field experience needed to support interdisciplinary preparation for special education, early intervention, or related services personnel serving children with disabilities who have high-intensity needs;

-Remaining Year 1 Federal funds up to the maximum award available for one budget period of 12 months (i.e., to fulfill service obligation requirements following graduate degree program completion.
-Scholars from each graduate degree program participating in this project must complete the requirements of their unique graduate degree program and receive different graduate degrees.
-Individuals pursuing degrees in general education or early childhood education do not qualify as "scholars" eligible for scholarship assistance.

-&lt;sup>7 For the purposes of this priority, "Historically Black College or University" is as defined under section 322 of the Higher Education Act of 1965, as amended.
+(2) Building capacity (e.g., hiring of a field supervisor, providing professional development for field supervisors, and training for faculty);

+(3) Purchasing needed resources (e.g., additional teaching supplies or specialized equipment to enhance instruction); or

+(4) Negotiating agreements with programs or schools to serve as sites for coordinated field experience needed to support delivery of the proposed interdisciplinary project.

-\$250,000) may be requested for scholar support and other grant activities if included in the Year 1 budget request.
+Additional Federal funds may be requested for scholar support and other grant activities occurring in year one of the project, provided that the total request for year one does not exceed the maximum award available for one budget period of 12 months (i.e., \$250,000).